camilo-aguilar/fiber-detection-model-based/README.md

 # sfrp
-MATLAB SCRIPTS TO extract fibers and voids from short fiber reinforced polymers.
-(UNSUPERVISED METHODS)
+Scripts to extract fibers and voids from short fiber reinforced polymers.

 REQUIREMENTS: